ysaikai/RLIR/README.md

-# Deep reinforcement learning for precision irrigation using high-dimensional sensor feedback
+# Deep reinforcement learning for irrigation scheduling using high-dimensional sensor feedback

-All the code and APSIM files are to be posted here.
+All the code, data, and APSIM files are to be posted here.